 Looking to get more involved in County-wide prevention and positive youth development?
-Consider becoming a mentor, getting involved in “Communities Mobilizing for Change on Alcohol,” or joining our board.
+Consider becoming a mentor or joining our board.
 We all benefit when our members take an active role in guiding our coalition’s prevention initiatives.
 Contact Beth 527-5049 x 1 or firstname.lastname@example.org for more information.

-Caring Communities is a proud supporter of Front Porch Forum, a web-based community network.
-If you live or work in St. Albans, Fairfield, or Richford, your community has Front Porch Forum.
+Caring Communities is a proud supporter of Front Porch Forum, a web-based community network., which is now available to all towns in Vermont.
 Check it out and join the conversation.

 Thanks for your interest and remember, we are ALL Caring Communities.